-Representatives from the equine charity, Brooke, were in New York last week to meet with United Nations member states and discuss the threat of antimicrobial resistance (AMR) to global health.
+Representatives from the equine charity, Brooke, were in New York last week to meet with United Nations member states and discuss the threat of antimicrobial resistance (AMR) to global health, which is a major concern for horse care and welfare.

 The purpose of the UN’s High-Level Meeting was to use One Health, a collaborative approach that aims to sustainably balance and optimise the health of people, animals and ecosystems, to agree a method to reduce the spread of AMR.